 2. Grass fed beef contains 3-5 times more CLA (conjugated linoleic acid)

 CLA… huh?
 Conjugated Linoleic Acid.
 This is a very powerful fatty acid found primarily in beef and dairy which has been linked to long term weight management and good health.

 CLA can’t be manufactured within the body, it must be obtained from our daily diet.
 Grass fed beef is the best source by far and grass fed WPI Whey Protein Isolate contains CLA too, with grass fed Whey Protein Isolate containing more CLA than corn fed regular protein.

 3. CLA has shown to reduce body fat while preserving lean muscle tissue

 Starting to see the importance of this potent nutrient CLA?
 Studies have shown that people who took 3.2 grams of CLA daily displayed increased metabolic rates along with fat loss and muscle preservation compared to those who took a placebo.
 The study was published in the American Journal of Clinical Nutrition.

 Cows are designed to eat grass not corn.
 Would you rather 3-5 times more CLA in your diet?
 This is one of the major factors as to why I eat grass fed beef and use grass fed WPI Whey Protein Isolate, not a ‘whey protein blend’ like many protein powders and supplement manufactures.

-Whey Protein Isolate has also shown that it helps reduce insulin action and circulating blood sugars (glucose).
+Whey Protein Isolate has also shown that it helps reduce circulating blood sugars (glucose).
 Early results from human trials have showed positive effects when taken for longer than eight weeks.